Hallelujah: Leonard Cohen, a Journey, a Song

 Where to Watch Hallelujah: Leonard Cohen, a Journey, a Song

-Hallelujah: Leonard Cohen, a Journey, a Song is available to watch, stream, download and buy on demand at Netflix, Apple TV, Amazon and Vudu.
+Hallelujah: Leonard Cohen, a Journey, a Song is available to watch, stream, download and buy on demand at Hulu, Apple TV, Amazon and Vudu.
 Some platforms allow you to rent Hallelujah: Leonard Cohen, a Journey, a Song for a limited time or purchase the movie and download it to your device.

 • Release Date